On 27th July 1967, the Sexual Offences Act became law.

 Headlines are set in Univers Extra Black Extended first released in 1957 and popular with designers throughout the 1960s.

-The 1967 Act Sexual Offences Act did not apply to gay women.
-Lesbian sex was never taken seriously enough for society to make laws against it.
+The 1967 Sexual Offences Act did not apply to lesbians.
+This moment in 'gay' history was not a key moment for gay women - they found themselves undermined, but not outlawed, by the state.
+Lesbian sex was never taken seriously enough (some even doubted the possibility of it) for society to make laws against it.

 The Gay Liberation Front was a revolutionary gay pressure group formed in London.